 Invoke vs. Evoke: Avoid Mistakes With These Tricky Words

-For example, when a person who is accused of a crime chooses not to answer a question in court in order to avoid self-incrimination, that person is exercising his or her right to invoke the Fifth Amendment to the United States Constitution.
+For example, when a person who is accused of a crime chooses not to answer a question in court to avoid self-incrimination, that person is exercising their right to invoke the Fifth Amendment to the United States Constitution.
 In other words, that person is putting that specific protection into place by saying so out loud.

 Using Invoke in a Sentence